ansys/actions/doc/source/style-actions/index.rst

 Code style action
 -----------------
-This action evaluates the code quality of your project by using `pre-commit
-<https://pre-commit.com/>`_.
-It is assumed that your project contains a
-``.pre-comit-config.yaml`` file in the base root directory.
+This action evaluates the code quality of your project by using `pre-commit`_.
+It is assumed that your project contains a ``.pre-comit-config.yaml`` file in the base root directory.

 +-----------------+----------------------------------------+-----------+---------+----------+